Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Methodology

 \section{Methodology}

 In this section, we present our video-based symbolic music generator.
-We match the output music to the input video based on emotions and temporal boundaries.
-Since there are no datasets where videos are paired with symbolic music, we employ a two-stage approach, i.e., use independent modules for video analysis and conditional music generation, and then combine them.
-Our pipeline is shown in Figure \ref{fig:model}.
-We first highlight our music generator and how it is conditioned on emotions and temporal boundaries.
-We then describe how we incorporate temporal and emotional video features into our conditional music generator.
+Since there are no datasets where videos are paired with symbolic music, we employ a two-stage approach, i.e., using independent modules for video analysis and conditional music generation, and then combine them.